 Kart will warn about these conflicts when running

 kart status or

 kart diff.
-They are called “primary key conflicts”.
+They are called “spatial filter conflicts”.
 Kart attempts to

 help you avoid them by setting up the working copy so that the next